Heading south on Lake Michigan, Chicago, here we come!!

 Willis Tower views

-One of the really great things about Chicago is you can wander endlessly, and constantly stumble on something to enjoy, from murals and sculptures, to beautiful old hotels, parks, gorgeous old buildings with all of their stunning accents!
+One of the really great things about Chicago is you can wander endlessly, and constantly stumble on something to enjoy, from murals and sculptures, to beautiful old hotels, parks, and gorgeous old buildings with all of their stunning accents!

 We had read that the Chicago Cultural Center was a must see, with it’s beautiful Tiffany stained-glass dome (one of two in the building) and tile work, along with the incredible building itself.
 Dating back to 1897, this landmark building was Chicago’s first public library and free cultural center, and still offers a wide variety of cultural activities to the general public.
 Each wing of the building has coffered ceilings, grand staircases of marble and mosaics, and it’s own stained glass dome (the Tiffany being one of them).